About Flusso Project

 The programme has contributed to the artistic research of Eglė Budvytytė for her new work commissioned for the Lithuanian Pavilion at the 61st Venice Biennale, developed in collaboration with curator Louse O’Kelly and artist Marija Olšauskaitė.
 As part of this process, we shared research materials, organised site visits, and facilitated meetings with archaeologists and institutional experts.
 We continue to support the production of the work.

 We also supported Lithuanian composer Kristupas Bubnelis – a doctoral student at Columbia University in New York – in his exploration of sound ecologies and the mythopoetic resonances of Marija Gimbutas’ legacy for his new composition.
-The piece will premiere this autumn in Vilnius at the festival Muzikos Ruduo (Music Autumn).
+The piece premiered this autumn in Vilnius at the festival Muzikos Ruduo (Music Autumn).

 Our Story is Taking Shape